pulp-platform/pulpissimo/README.md

 to connect to the OpenOCD server.

-In third terminal launch a serial port client (e.g. `screen` or `minicom`) on Linux to riderect the UART output from PULPissimo with e.g.:
+In a third terminal launch a serial port client (e.g. `screen` or `minicom`) on Linux to riderect the UART output from PULPissimo with e.g.:

 ```Shell
 screen /dev/ttyUSB0 115200